This post may contain affiliate links. Please see our disclosure policy.

 Five Chocolate Monsters shaped like monster faces, complete with candy eyes and sprinkle teeth, are arranged on a gray surface.

-Add any monster details you want: sprinkles to mimic fur, ears, horns, glasses, a tongue, ears, hat – you name it!
+Add any monster details you want.
+Use sprinkles to mimic fur, ears, horns, glasses, a tongue, a hat – you name it!
 It’s super fun, and kids will love to help!

 Serve them as they are, or stick them in hot milk for a chilling cup of hot chocolate.